 Co-author: U.S. Climate Change Science Program.
 2008.
 Preliminary review of adaptation options for climate-sensitive ecosystems and resources.
 In: Julius SH, West JM (editors).
 US Environmental Protection Agency, Washington, DC, 873 pp.

-Soil and Seaweed: Farming Our Way to a Climate Solution.
+Soil and Seaweed: Farming Our Way to a Climate Solution, co-authored with Louise Elizabeth Maher-Johnson (aka mom!).
 Scientific American.

 6 Ways to Be an Environmental Hero at the Beach.
 Scientific American.